 I’m particularly interested in the long-term trends of the classic statistics packages.
-So in Figure 2c I’ve plotted the same scholarly-use data for 1995 through 2014, the last complete year of data this graph was made).
-As in Figure 2a, SPSS has a clear lead, but you can see that its dominance peaked in 2007 and its use is now in sharp decline.
+So in Figure 2c I’ve plotted the same scholarly-use data for 1995 through 2014, the last complete year of data when this graph was made.
+As in Figure 2a, SPSS has a clear lead, but now you can see that its dominance peaked in 2008 and its use is in sharp decline.
 SAS never came close to SPSS’ level of dominance, and it also peaked around 2008.
 Note that the decline in the number of articles that used SPSS or SAS is not balanced by the increase in the other software shown.
 This is likely due to the fact that those two leaders faced increasing competition from many more software packages than can be shown in this type of graph (such as those shown in Figure 2a).

 Stata has moved into fourth place, crossing above Statistica in 2014.
 The growth in the use of Stata is more rapid than all the classic statistics packages except for R. The use of Statistica, Minitab, Systat and JMP are next in popularity, respectively, with their growth roughly parallel to one another.
 [Note that in the plots from previous years, Statistica was displayed as a flat line at the very bottom of the graph.
 That turned out to be a search-related artifact.
 Many academics who use Statistica don’t mention the package by software name but rather say something like, “we used the statistics package by Statsoft.”]

 Figure 2d.
 The number of scholarly articles found in each year by Google Scholar for classic statistics packages after market leaders SPSS and SAS have been removed.